Optional Practical Training (OPT)

 Request for Evidence (RFE)

-• (If applicable) If there is a problem with the application, USCIS will send them a “Request for Evidence (RFE)” to ask for more supporting documentation.
-An RFE does not mean that their application has been rejected.
-It simply means that they need to provide the missing documents before their EAD can be issued.
-USCIS gives the applicant 30 days to respond to the RFE.
-Their OPT application will be denied if they fail to respond to the RFE.
-Unfortunately, receiving an RFE will delay the processing of their OPT application.
-Reach out to an F-1 international student advisor at f1@sfsu.edu before responding to the RFE.
+• If there is a problem with the application, USCIS will send a “Request for Evidence (RFE)” to ask for more supporting documentation.
+An RFE does not mean that the OPT application has been rejected.
+It simply means that you need to provide the missing documents before your EAD can be issued.

 Case Status